astrohart/MFR/MFR.Replacers.Tests/README.md

 method,
 when the
 [MatchCaseAndExactWord](#T-MFR-TextMatchingConfiguration-MatchCaseAndExactWord 'MFR.TextMatchingConfiguration.MatchCaseAndExactWord')
-matching configuration is used, properly does replacement in folder names using an exact-word match.
+matching config is used, properly does replacement in folder names using an exact-word match.

 ##### Parameters